anandwana001/anandwana001/README.md

  - 📊 &nbsp; Worked with the Ads/Revenue Generation Team to collect user insights using Mixpanel, Appsflyer, and Clevertap
  - 🎯 &nbsp; Facilitating live bugs fixes coming on the market build using Firebase Crashlytics
  - 🎨 &nbsp; Solely responsible for Introducing Server-Driven Cached Design System using Jetpack Compose and GraphQL
- - 🏆 &nbsp; Winner of in-house Hackathon, built Zee-Shorts feature similar to Instagram Reels and on top of that add a immersive experience on details page
+ - 🏆 &nbsp; Winner of in-house Hackathon, built Zee-Shorts feature similar to Instagram Reels and on top of that add an immersive experience on the details page

 ### Oppia [May 2020 - April 2022]
 I had worked at [Oppia Foundation](https://www.oppia.org/) on the [android repository](https://github.com/oppia/oppia-android/pulls/anandwana001).
 Majorly handled Developer Experience and supporting features in Android app.
- - 🦿 &nbsp; Added much needed offline first download UI-driven support for second alpha release, followed by documentation.
+ - 🦿 &nbsp; Added much-needed offline first download UI-driven support for the second alpha release, followed by documentation.
- - 🧪 &nbsp; Written UI/Unit test for first alpha release, fixed and owned the entire shared test code.
+ - 🧪 &nbsp; Written UI/Unit test for a first alpha release, fixed and owned the entire shared test code.
  - 🧐 &nbsp; Built a complete pipeline for static analysis over GitHub actions.
  - 🎨 &nbsp; Working closely with the design team to enhance performance time and ensure support on various screen sizes.
  - 🤝 &nbsp; Mentored 15+ open source contributors to begin their contribution at Oppia Foundation.